In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 The Sig Romeo 5 battery life is about 40K hours on a single CR2032 battery, and the battery compartment can be accessed from the side like an Aimpoint Micro.

 The optic at the point of writing this review has already lasted 3 years without dying.
-Not to mention that it's off when sitting idle, which saved lot of battery juice.
+Not to mention that it's off when sitting idle, which saves a lot of battery juice.

-In addition, the optic features Sig Sauer's MOTAC system that saves the battery juice while it sits idle, and reactivates when it senses motion.
+In addition, the optic features Sig Sauer's MOTAC system that saves the battery juice while it sits idle and reactivates when it senses motion.
+So, basically, whenever you take a break and lift your rifle later, Sig Romeo 5 automatically turns on by itself.

-So far, the optic has always stayed operational even after multiple range trips throughout the last two years.
+After the tests I’ve done, I can sat that so far, the optic has always stayed operational, even after multiple range trips throughout the last two years.

 Sig Romeo 5 Construction